Configure Backfill

 Company not showing in backfill tabs

 The Company sources tabs only list companies that are already on your job board.
 If the company you're looking for doesn't appear in any tab, go to the Companies page and add it first.
-Make sure to include the company's website URL — backfill requires it.
+Make sure to include the company's homepage URL (not the careers page) — backfill requires it.

 Jobs not appearing